 Take a look at the table below to understand where dividend-paying plans stand in comparison to term and universal life insurance:

-To secure a comfortable financial future for your loved ones with the best living benefits, you should master the infinite banking concept.
+To secure a comfortable financial future for your loved ones with the best living benefits, you should master infinite banking.
 For more information regarding succession planning, get in touch with the IBC Financial experts now.